Arrow BOOK

 • Pain worsened by pressure, movement, or clothing

-• Suspected nerve irritation or neuralgia
+• Suspected genitofemoral nerve irritation or neuralgia

-• Limited improvement from medication or physiotherapy
+• Limited improvement with medication or physiotherapy

 • Local anaesthetic to temporarily numb the nerve